-Our Environmental Science degree provides a wide breadth of study opportunities from across the School of Environmental Sciences.
+Our Environmental Science degree provides an exceptional range of study opportunities delivered by world leading researchers from across the School of Environmental Sciences.

-Our degree is designed to give you an understanding of both natural and human induced environmental problems.
-All of our modules centre on real world issues and application, such as food security, climate change, energy security, pollution and natural hazards.
+Our degree is accredited by the Institution of Environmental Sciences and will give you an in-depth understanding of both natural and human induced environmental problems.
+All of our modules centre on real world issues and application including climate change, pollution, and natural hazards.

 Department Key Facts

 In a recent graduate survey, former students identified that the key skills which they developed during their time with the Department are essential in any workplace.
 These include abstracting and synthesising information; independent and self-motivated learning; recognising and respecting other viewpoints; essay and report writing; oral presentation; planning and execution of a research project and problem solving.
 Geography graduates have found employment in a wide range of careers, including in the last few years: Conservation Volunteer, Primary and Secondary Teachers, Planning Assistant, Programme Coordinator; Consultant, Educational Support Assistant, Geotechnical Assistant, Governmental Researcher, Project Development Officer, Public Health Intelligence Officer, Ranger, Traffic Management Technician, Trainee Buyer, Trainee Chartered Accountant, Graduate Trainee Chartered Construction Manager, Customer Services Officer, Chartered Surveyor, Postdoctoral Research Assistant, Business Development Officer, Town Planner, Graduate Transport Planner and Head of Education.

 26 experienced staff provide tutorial and welfare support; established network of field study locations; recently refurbished physical laboratories, including state-of-the-art particle size and x-ray analysis equipment; GIS/Cartography suite with computing centre; collection containing over 100,000 maps, 600 atlases and CD ROMs allowing access to digital data.